Winnipeg Red Lights

 Prostitution, or more specifically, the segregation issue, appears to have declined in significance after the 1905 civic election until it erupted into the scandal of 1910.
 However, beneath the seemingly tranquil surface, events took place which would serve to indicate that the City Council either deliberately ignored the situation as it developed, or, more probably, was simply unaware of how the Police Commission, the agent ultimately responsible for control of prostitution, was acting in this connection-a case of the right hand not knowing what its left was doing.
 The Board of Police Commissioners was a committee of City Council directly responsible for the City Police Department.
 It consisted of five members: The Mayor (officially designated as the Chief Magistrate of the city), the County Court Judge, the Police Magistrate, and two aldermen elected by the Council to serve one-year terms on the Commission.

 In 1909, a letter from T. Mayne Daly, City Police Magistrate, to the Board of Police Commissioners, of which he also happened to be a member, spurred the commission to revert to the discarded policy of segregation.
-In the letter, dated April 20th, Daly alleged that the present policy was ineffectual.
+In the letter, dated 20 April, Daly alleged that the present policy was ineffectual.
 He complained that conviction of the prostitutes under the system was almost impossible, and, that even if he did manage to convict them, they always seemed to get out of it on appeal by some technicality or another.
-The law could not be adequately enforced when the women were "at large" in the city.
-The existing system, he declared, "has proved to be an utter failure."
+The law could not be adequately enforced when the women were “at large” in the city.
+The existing system, he declared, “has proved to be an utter failure.”
 Conditions were now worse than during the Thomas Street era because the houses were scattered all over the city.
 To substantiate these claims, he quoted statistics obtained from the Chief of Police allegedly showing that the number of prostitutes was increasing.
 However, if Mr. Daly had examined his figures a little more closely, he would have realized that they contradicted his statements concerning his inability to obtain convictions, for the percentage of convictions had risen from 46 per cent in 1907 to 69 per cent in 1908.
-"Immorality seems to be spreading," he stated, "arid what to my mind is the worst feature of the whole matter is the fact that I have ascertained from the medical men that venereal diseases are increasing very rapidly."
-The other members of the Police Commission apparently did not recognize the weakness of his statistics nor the flimsy quality of his evidence "from the medical men" and took to heart his conclusion that "the best thing the Board can do is to refer the whole matter to the Chief of Police with instructions to act in accordance with his best judgment towards relieving the City of the terrible and growing evil."
+“Immorality seems to be spreading,” he stated, “arid what to my mind is the worst feature of the whole matter is the fact that I have ascertained from the medical men that venereal diseases are increasing very rapidly.”
+The other members of the Police Commission apparently did not recognize the weakness of his statistics nor the flimsy quality of his evidence “from the medical men” and took to heart his conclusion that “the best thing the Board can do is to refer the whole matter to the Chief of Police with instructions to act in accordance with his best judgment towards relieving the City of the terrible and growing evil.”
 Accordingly, a resolution, moved by Daly himself, gave full authority to the Police Chief McRae in regard to the prostitutes.

 The Commission's action, in effect, meant that the Police Chief could circumvent the provisions of the Criminal Code relating to prostitution which expressly forbade it, and set up a police-regulated segregated district along the lines of the old Thomas Street area.
 According to the evidence of Chief McRae given at the Royal Commission hearings, it was clearly understood by both the Commissioners and himself that the new policy would be to locate the prostitutes in one section of the city.
 As he said, the plan was “that these people were to be got together if possible in one place by themselves in order that there might be more effective enforcement of the law,” which, is, of course, a contradiction in terms.

-Consequently, McRae went to see Minnie Woods, (popularly known as the Queen of the Harlots), because, he said, she had been a "housekeeper" in the segregated area of Thomas Street before, and presumably therefore, would know all the ropes.
-He testified at the Royal Commission hearings that he had asked her if she thought segregation was possible, and when she replied affirmatively, he told her that selection of a suitable location was entirely up to her - "The responsibility is all yours.
-I have nothing whatever to do with that."
+Consequently, McRae went to see Minnie Woods (popularly known as the Queen of the Harlots) because, he said, she had been a “housekeeper” in the segregated area of Thomas Street before, and presumably therefore, would know all the ropes.
+He testified at the Royal Commission hearings that he had asked her if she thought segregation was possible, and when she replied affirmatively, he told her that selection of a suitable location was entirely up to her—“The responsibility is all yours.
+I have nothing whatever to do with that.”
 Apparently, however, he did not feel quite so disinterested as he claimed, for when she suggested a site in Point Douglas as being appropriate because it was relatively isolated, being alongside the gasworks, east of the railroad tracks and bounded by the Red River, he managed to contact a real estate dealer, J. Beaman, and have him call upon Woods in order to make arrangements for the big move.
 Subsequently, Beaman began operations by buying up as much of the designated area as he could.

 The area chosen by Minnie Woods comprised two streets in Point Douglas known as McFarlane and Rachel (the latter is known as Annabella).
 In the years preceding the decision of the Police Commission, the population was predominantly Anglo-Saxon in origin but of lower socioeconomic status.
 A study done in 1909 indicated that in the Point Douglas area as a whole a sizeable immigrant population had started to settle in the district.
 Labourers, teamsters, and railway workers were typical occupations of the residents.
 The population was quite transient and the majority of the houses were tenant occupied.
 In terms of current market values, the houses were probably worth up to $5,000.

-The decision of the prostitutes to locate in this particular area was undoubtedly influenced by several factors, including the relative in expensiveness of the houses, the easy accessibility of renting or buying as most of them were not owner-occupied, and, above all, by the fact that it was in close proximity to the C.P.R. station and the downtown district.
-The Police Chief probably approved of the location because it was in relative isolation from the homes of more well-to-do and established Winnipeggers, and, secondly, because since 1900 newcomers (designated in the Henderson Directory not by name but as "foreigners") had begun to move into the area.
+The decision of the prostitutes to locate in this particular area was undoubtedly influenced by several factors, including the relative in expensiveness of the houses, the easy accessibility of renting or buying as most of them were not owner-occupied, and, above all, by the fact that it was in close proximity to the CPR station and the downtown district.
+The Police Chief probably approved of the location because it was in relative isolation from the homes of more well-to-do and established Winnipeggers, and, secondly, because since 1900 newcomers (designated in the Henderson Directory not by name but as “foreigners”) had begun to move into the area.
 In fact, Chief McRae admitted at the Royal Commission hearings, that the Rachel-McFarlane area was only one of several locations suggested by Minnie Woods, and presumably due to the above reasons, he had approved of it as the best.

 The real estate dealer whom McRae referred to Woods, Beaman, pounced upon the offer immediately, as he correctly perceived that it could potentially be a very lucrative proposition.
 The supply of houses, as noted above, was abundant and cheap whereas the demand was relatively inelastic, as the prostitutes had little alternative but to purchase in the area.
 Consequently, he proceeded to purchase as many properties as he could and then re-sell them to the prostitutes at exorbitant prices.
 For example, several prostitutes who gave evidence under the protection of the Canada Evidence Act at the Royal Commission hearings stated that they had paid Beaman up to $12,000 for a house.
-Marjorie Morrison testified that she gave $8,000 to Beaman for a building on Rachel which, according to the Tax Roles, was not worth more than $5,000 together with adjoining property.
+Marjorie Morrison testified that she gave $8,000 to Beaman for a building on Rachel which, according to the Tax Rolls, was not worth more than $5,000 together with adjoining property.
 Another, Lila Anderson, said her house on McFarlane cost her $12,000, but it was only evaluated at roughly $3,000 by the city assessors.
 Beaman admitted at the Commission hearings that he bought up twenty-two houses in the area in the summer of 1909 and that he made a profit of about $70,000 on the deals.
 McRae's choice of Beaman as the middleman is somewhat suspect.
 It was alleged by current gossip that Beaman was related to McRae, but the latter vehemently denied this at the Commission hearings.
-He did admit however that Beaman was "merely a friend who was hard up and whom he had helped before."
+He did admit however that Beaman was “merely a friend who was hard up and whom he had helped before.”
 The interesting thing is that Beaman was never registered as a real estate agent in Winnipeg.

 The mutual understanding of the Police Chief and the prostitutes upon which the latter decided to relocate in the area was that the houses would be allowed to conduct business as usual as long as they kept themselves as inconspicuous as possible.
 McRae stated that the regulations imposed by the police were that the prostitutes were “not to parade on the streets, to solicit on the street, not to go uptown, not to call on the downtown district; that they were not to have any manifestations of disorderly conduct; that all outward manifestations of disorderly conduct would be suppressed.”
 Loud music and distinctive markings on the houses such as bright lights or enlarged house numbers were prohibited, but he went on to admit that the women were allowed to come uptown as long as they reported their visits to the madam and returned by eight o'clock.
 Furthermore, on these occasions, they “must behave themselves and dress quietly.”
 In other words, the prostitutes were free to prostitute themselves as long as they did so politely and quietly.
 However, McRae claimed that he never indicated to their spokeswoman, Minnie Woods, that they would be “undisturbed” in the district.
 The Morality Officers of the Police Department were responsible for seeing that adherence to these regulations was maintained.
 The women would be subject to apprehension for “disorderly houses, thefts, robberies, the admission of persons who should not be there and traffic in virtue.”
 Obviously, if the foregoing statement had any truth in reality, the prostitutes would never have bothered to move to Rachel and McFarlane in the first place.

 Meanwhile, the City Council, with the exception of His Worship, Mayor Sanford Evans and two other aldermen who were members of the Police Commission, apparently remained blissfully unaware of the Commission's actions in regard to the prostitution problem.
-On July 19, 1909, a motion was passed resolving "That the Council pledges itself to support the Police Commissioners in their every effort for the suppression of the Social Evil where found to exist in our City.
-And further, to provide funds from time to time to meet expenses in enforcing the law."
+On 19 July 1909, a motion was passed resolving “That the Council pledges itself to support the Police Commissioners in their every effort for the suppression of the Social Evil where found to exist in our City.
+And further, to provide funds from time to time to meet expenses in enforcing the law.”
 When the Council began to receive complaints from various citizens in the Point Douglas area in September, they very conscientiously decided to delve more deeply into the matter and accordingly planned to meet with the Police Commission.
-The result of this meeting was the following council report, dated September 29, 1909:
+The result of this meeting was the following council report, dated 29 September 1909:

 Your commission found that the work of ridding the City of prostitutes had been effectually carried on throughout the various parts of the City, there still remaining but one district where the prostitutes are congregating, viz.: on Rachel and McFarlane Streets, and as the next step your committee would recommend that the Police Commissioners forthwith instruct the Chief of Police, and the Crown Prosecutor to take such actions as will abolish all houses of prostitution in the streets above mentioned, or in any other part of the city.

-Clearly, His Worship Mayor Evans, had done a successful job of whitewashing the activities of the Police Commission for the City Council members (with the exception of the aldermen on the Commission) were not even aware that the Commissioners had instigated the "congregation" of the prostitutes on Rachel and McFarlane.
+Clearly, His Worship Mayor Evans had done a successful job of whitewashing the activities of the Police Commission for the City Council members (with the exception of the aldermen on the Commission) were not even aware that the Commissioners had instigated the “congregation” of the prostitutes on Rachel and McFarlane.
 There is a possibility that they knew, of course, but as their discussions have not been published verbatim, this cannot be ascertained.

 In the meantime, public indignation over the state of affairs on Rachel and McFarlane was growing.
 The local papers published reports attributed to various prominent citizens, including the Rev. James Allen, Dr. A. J. Douglas, and Rev. J. S. Woodsworth, condemning the situation.
 The City Council responded in its usual pious manner by passing a resolution declaring: